-- 4.2 For Emission Point AA-001, the permittee shall operate the control flare according to the requirements specified below: - (a) The control flare shall be operated at all times when emissions may be vented to it. - (b) The flare shall be operated and maintained according to the manufacturer's recommendations. - (c) The flare shall be operated with no visible emissions as determined by EPA Method 22, except for periods not to exceed a total of five (5) minutes during any two (2) consecutive hours. - (d) The permittee shall maintain a flare pilot flame, auto ignitor, or any equivalent device at all times when emissions may be vented to the flare. - (e) The flare shall only be used with a combustion gas mixture whose net heating value is 300 BTU/scf or greater if the flare is air or steam-assisted.
+- 4.2 For Emission Point AA-007, the permittee shall operate the control flare according to the requirements specified below: - (a) The control flare shall be operated at all times Emission Point AA-008 is not operating or is operating in such a way that does not minimize the emissions of air pollutants and emissions may be vented to it. - (b) The flare shall be operated and maintained according to the manufacturer's recommendations. - (c) The flare shall be operated with no visible emissions as determined by EPA Method 22, except for periods not to exceed a total of five (5) minutes during any two (2) consecutive hours. - (d) The permittee shall maintain a flare pilot flame at all times when emissions may be vented to the flare. - (e) The flare shall only be used with a combustion gas mixture whose net heating value is 300 BTU/scf or greater if the flare is air or steam assisted.
 If the flare is non-assisted, the flare shall only be used with a combustion gas mixture whose net heating value is 200 BTU/scf or greater.